Vanity Teen

-Vanity Teen is an independent biannual fashion magazine based in New York City, United States and London, England, edited by Toni Pérez and Luis Alonso Murillo.
+Vanity Teen is an independent biannual fashion magazine based in Paris, France and founded in London, England, by Toni Pérez and edited by Luis Alonso Murillo. with Luca Imbimbo serving as Executive Editor-in-Chief.

 It features young artists' work of new models from agencies around the world.
 Vanity Teen videos have also gained fashion media attention and have reached over one million views on YouTube.